Pine Tree Hill Trail is the longest trail in Fraser's Hill and also the most challenging.

 Climbers are advised to:

 The entrance is next to the Telecom Malaysia bungalow (TM Resort - Sri Intan) on High Pines Road, just past Seri Pahang bungalow.
+The location of Pine Tree Hill Trail head can be found on this map:

 Some people drive up from KL before dawn, do the trek and drive back the same evening.
 But this makes a very long and exhausting day and involves driving on the windy Gap Road in the dark which is not ideal.